bigskysoftware/_hyperscript/www/docs.md

 </button>
 {% endexample %}

-The `put` command can also place content in different spots based on how it is used:
+The `put` command can also place content in different places based on how it is used:

 {% example "Put X before Y" %}
 <button _="on click put 'Clicked!' before me">